 These headphones have good consistency performance.
 If you have thick hair or wear glasses, you may notice a drop in bass, as these features can disrupt the ear cups' seal on your head.
 However, once you achieve a good fit, you'll experience more consistent audio delivery.

-These cans have fantastic mid accuracy.
+These cans have excellent mid-range compliance with our target curve.
 The response is pretty flat and neutral, so vocals and instruments are present, natural, and detailed in mixes.
 In songs like My Sharona by The Knack, male vocalists sound detailed and clear throughout the track.

-The Superlux HD 681 have decent treble accuracy.
-The response is overemphasized, which results in vocals and instruments sounding detailed but not harsh.
+The Superlux HD 681 have fair treble compliance with our target.
+A dip in the low-treble weakens the upper harmonics of vocals and lead instruments.
 However, the mid-treble is much more overemphasized, and sibilants like cymbals are piercing.
 In songs like Stairway to Heaven by Led Zeppelin, the electric guitar is overpowered by piercing snares, which are overly present in the track.

 The peaks and dips performance of these headphones is good.
-In the bass and mid ranges, the peaks and dips are fairly minor, with a dip in the mid-mid nudging vocals and instruments to the back of the mix.
-However, the right driver has a peak between the high-mid to low-treble, which makes vocals and instruments sound harsh.
-A dip in the low-treble affects both drivers but is difficult to notice as it affects only a small frequency band.
-However, the peaks in the mid-treble make sibilants like hi-hats piercing.
+The peaks and dips are fairly minor in the bass and mid ranges, with a dip in the mid-mid nudging vocals and instruments to the back of the mix.
+However, there's a peak between the high-mid to low-treble, making vocals and instruments sound harsh.
+A dip in the low-treble affects both drivers and removes some of the harmonic richness from vocals and lead instruments.
+However, the peaks in the mid-treble make sibilants, like hi-hats, sound piercing.

 The imaging performance of these headphones is great.
 Even though we haven't tested very many Superlux headphones, those we have tested display solid imaging, which is an indicator of ergonomics and quality control.
 Imaging varies between units, though.
 That said, our unit's L/R drivers are well-matched in group delay, amplitude, frequency, and phase response, ensuring the accurate localization of sound objects like instruments in the stereo image.
 Peaks in the phase's response's high-treble range aren't audio with real-life content either, especially since they affect narrow frequency bands, and we lose sensitivity to this range over time.